DarvidTorres/mydocs/C/compilation/compiler/GCC Linux.md

 `gcc hello.c -o given_name`: compile hello.c and create an executable given_name.

-`gcc -E $CFILE > c`: runs a C file through the preprocessor and save the result into another file
+`gcc -E $CFILE -o c`: runs a C file through the preprocessor and save the result into another file

 `gcc -E main.c > main.i`: The output of preprocessing stage can be produced using the -E option.